gunitinug/run-doom/README.md

 Enter your choice: 2

-Just enter the number :D
+Just enter the number :D In this case you've chosen Doom2.wad.